 When using trial and error for more than one loaded module, set all unknown base addresses to 0x0 and determine one base address at a time.

-Address Resolver can resolve absolute addresses in the following text formats:
+Address Resolver can resolve absolute addresses in the following text formats (based on knowing or guessing the base address of the modules per above):

 Address Resolver can resolve relative addresses in the following text formats: